Connect with others who understand.

 Clinical trials are studies that help researchers learn more about how new or existing drugs can treat AIHA.
 All drugs must pass through clinical trials to test their safety and efficacy to gain approval from the FDA.

-Several clinical trial options are available for people with warm or cold AIHA.
-Talk with your health care provider to learn more about whether you are eligible to participate in a clinical trial.
+There are several clinical trial options for people with warm or cold AIHA.
+Talk with your health care provider to learn more about whether you’re eligible to participate in a clinical trial.

 What Lifestyle Changes Can Help Manage AIHA?

 Certain lifestyle changes can help manage your AIHA.
-If you are living with cold AIHA, it is important to avoid the cold.
-If you must be in cold temperatures, protecting the head, face, hands, and feet can help decrease the red blood cell hemolysis.
-In case of a medical procedure or hospitalization, solutions given through an IV should be warmed for people with cold AIHA.
+If you’re living with cold AIHA, it’s important to avoid the cold.
+If you must be in cold temperatures, protecting the head, face, hands, and feet can help decrease RBC hemolysis.
+In case of a medical procedure or hospitalization, solutions given intravenously (into a vein) should be warmed for people with cold AIHA.
+Folic acid supplementation is also a supportive measure that helps improve your blood levels in AIHA.

 Caroline Wallace, Ph.D. has a doctorate in biomedical science from the Medical University of South Carolina.
 Learn more about her here.